 - Create fear of immediate bodily harm

-- Unlawfully take control of a vehicle, ai plane, watercraft, bus, train or other form of public transportation
+- Unlawfully take control of a vehicle, airplane, watercraft, bus, train, or other forms of public transportation

 Any form of kidnapping in Arizona is charged as a felony.
 The charges range from a Class 4 to a Class 2 felony.
-All kidnapping sentences are set to run consecutively – not concurrently – with the sentencing for any other crime.
+In addition to jail time and fines, felonies in Arizona come with consequences like ineligibility for certain professional opportunities or government assistance and loss of certain civil rights.
+All kidnapping sentences are set to run consecutively – not concurrently – with the sentencing for any other violent crime.

-A Class 4 felony can be charged if the accused voluntarily releases the victim to a safe place before committing any other offense, prior to getting arrested.
-It is punishable by 1.5 to 3.75 years jail time, with four years of probation and a fine.
+A Class 4 felony can be charged if the accused voluntarily releases the victim to a safe place before committing any other offense prior to getting arrested.
+The victim must be released without any form of imminent physical injury.
+It is punishable by 1.5 to 3.75 years of jail time, with four years of probation, and a fine.

-When the victim is voluntarily released unharmed because of negotiations with government officials, it is considered a Class 3 felony kidnapping charge and is punishable by at least 5 to a maximum of 15 years jail time with up to five years probation and a fine.
+When the victim is voluntarily released unharmed because of negotiations with government officials, it is considered a Class 3 felony kidnapping charge.
+It is punishable by at least 5 to a maximum of 15 years jail time with up to five years of probation, and a fine.

 If the accused refuses to release the victim before they are arrested and the victim is under 15 years old, the charge will be Class 2 felony kidnapping.
 It is the most serious offense and carries a prison sentence of 7 to 21 years in prison.

-If you are facing charges of kidnapping in Arizona, it is strongly advised that you get in touch with a skilled lawyer who can evaluate your case and prepare all possible defenses.
+Kidnapping is viewed by our judicial system as an extremely serious and dangerous crime.
+A conviction can ruin your career, your reputation, and your future.
+If you are facing charges of kidnapping in Arizona, it is strongly advised that you get in touch with our seasoned Phoenix kidnapping attorneys who can evaluate your case and prepare all possible defenses.